sroylee/Fake_News_Model_Zoo/README.md

 2.Concate training and valid datasets.

-3.Convert a collection of text documents to a matrix of token counts
+3.Convert a collection of text documents to a matrix of token counts.

-4.Transform a count matrix to a normalized tf or tf-idf representation
+4.After analyzing the word cloud for 6 categories(true,half-ture...false), word frequncies entails certain pattern for the data.
+Perform a TF-IDF transform to the obtained word count matrix, the result after transform is in normalized tf-idf representation matrix.

 ---
 #### Improve the martix